tabreturn/tabreturn.github.io/_posts/2019-02-05-processing.py_in_ten_lessons--06-_tiny_blocks_of_colour.md

 image(rubberduck, 0,0)
 {% endhighlight %}

-Run the sketch.
-The result is duck (to the left) and a sequence of rainbow colours.
+Run the sketch and confirm that the visual output matches the image below.

 <figure>
   <img src="{{ site.url }}/img/pitl06/filters-and-blends-blend-image-setup.png" />
 </figure>

 As with the previous exercises, a duplicate of the duck will be drawn to the right -- in this case, over the rainbow colours.
 The difference this time will be the blending modes you apply in the process.
-Start by changing the `colorMode`'s RGB values so that they range from `0`--`1` (as apposed to the default `0`--`255`).
+Start by setting the `colorMode`'s RGB values so that they range from `0`--`1` (as opposed to the default `0`--`255`).

 {% highlight py %}
 colorMode(RGB, 1)
 {% endhighlight %}

-Using this new mixing scheme, bright red would be: `color(1,0,0)`.
+In this new mixing scheme, bright red is `color(1,0,0)`
 This will help when it comes to performing blend mode calculations.

 Next, use a loop to draw an exact duplicate to the right.